frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 It is specific to the Frequency Substrate parachain.
 It consists of enhancements to the capacity pallet, needed traits and their implementations, and needed runtime configuration.

-This does _not_ outline the Staking Rewards economic model; it describes the economic model as a black box, i.e. an interface.
+This does _not_ outline the economic model for Staking Rewards (also known as "Provider Boosting"); it describes the economic model as a black box, i.e. an interface.

 ## Context and Scope:
 The Frequency Transaction Payment system uses Capacity to pay for certain transactions on chain.
 Accounts that wish to pay with Capacity must:

 1. Have an [MSA](https://github.com/LibertyDSNP/frequency/blob/main/designdocs/accounts.md)
 2. Be a [Provider](https://github.com/LibertyDSNP/frequency/blob/main/designdocs/provider_registration.md) (see also [Provider Permissions and Grants](https://github.com/LibertyDSNP/frequency/blob/main/designdocs/provider_permissions.md))
-3. Stake a minimum amount of FRQCY token to receive [Capacity](https://github.com/LibertyDSNP/frequency/blob/main/designdocs/capacity.md).
+3. Stake a minimum amount of FRQCY (on mainnet, UNIT on Rococo testnet) token to receive [Capacity](https://github.com/LibertyDSNP/frequency/blob/main/designdocs/capacity.md).

 # Problem Statement
-This document outlines how to implement the economic model described in [Capacity Staking Rewards Economic Model](TBD), specifically:
+This document outlines how to implement the Staking for Rewards feature described in [Capacity Staking Rewards Economic Model (TBD)](TBD), without, at this time, regard to what the economic model actually is.
-1. determining the token value of the Reward Pool for a given RewardEra
-2. how to calculate rewards for an individual staker
-3. when rewards are calculated
-4. when rewards are paid out
-5. where these calculations are performed, and
-6. Any other required changes to Capacity Staking as currently implemented

 ## Glossary
 1. **FRQCY**: the native token of the Frequency blockchain